KVDT: Sale to VCY America

 On December 21, 2021, Disney announced the company would sell KESN to Christian radio group VCY America for $9.25 million.
 The network filed to convert KESN to non-commercial operation upon the sale's closure.
 VCY America also owns KVCE in Lubbock, which makes KESN its second Texas station and continues VCY's nationwide expansion.
 Later in 2022, VCY added a third Texas station, KVLM in the Midland-Odessa region.

-The sale was consummated on March 9, 2022, at which point the station joined the VCY America network at 10:30 p.m.
+The sale was consummated on March 9, 2022, at which point the station joined the VCY America network at 10:30 pm.
 This changeover left the Dallas-Fort Worth area without an ESPN Radio affiliate.
 The station changed its call sign to KVDT on March 22, 2022.
 The call letters represent the VCY network and the words Dallas and Texas.

 Signal

 Unlike most of the area's FM stations, which transmit their signals from Cedar Hill, KVDT transmits its signal from an area east of Collinsville.
 Therefore, KVDT's signal is much stronger in the northern parts of the Dallas–Fort Worth metroplex, including Dallas, Decatur, Denton, and McKinney.

 The signal is also strong in cities further north and outside of the Metroplex such as Gainesville, Sherman, and Bonham, to as far north as Ardmore and Durant in Oklahoma.
 In Fort Worth and areas south of Dallas, the station's signal is considerably weaker, which has caused problems for some of its listeners in these areas, especially during the sports radio era where listeners were following live sporting events.